cb0806151/pennyauctionv2/README.md

 <br /><br />
 An Auctioneer starts an auction by placing an initial amount in the pot and setting a deadline.
 Once the auction has started, they can send out invites.
 <br /><br />
-Attendees use those invites to join an auction and compete to be the first to bid 1% of the current pot in a series of rounds.
+Bidders use those invites to join an auction and compete to be the first to bid 1% of the current pot in a series of rounds.
 <br /><br />
 After each bid the deadline is reset to its initial value.
-However, if it ticks all the way down the auction ends and the last Attendee to make a bid wins the pot.
+However, if it ticks all the way down the auction ends and the last Bidder to make a bid wins the pot.
 <br /><br />
 ---
 ## Environment Setup Instructions